MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-entity-lookup.md

 4. Click  the down arrow to the right of **Add relationship**, this will give you the choice of both types of relationships.
 Click **Many-to-many** this will open a new panel for you to choose the table you want to create a relationship to.
 Select the table from the **Related table** drop down.

-5. After selecting an table, the names for the relationship and relationship table will appear.
+5. After selecting a table, the names for the relationship and relationship table will appear.
 They will default with the names of the tables combined, but you can change them if needed.

     > [!div class="mx-imgBorder"]
     > ![Many to Many Relationship](./media/data-platform-cds-newrelationship/manytomany-1.png "Many to Many Relationship")